bring/developer-site/_posts/2020-12-23-sane-react-config-with-webpack.md

 }</code>
 </pre>

 The reason we are doing it this way, is to ensure you have the same dependency versions we have.
 Normally we use `npm i {list of dependencies}` to install, and add `-D` for developer dependencies.
 But that would have given us the newest version unless we specified the version number as well.
+Save updating for later.

 #### Developer dependencies
-These are dev dependencies, as indicated by their placement in package.json.
-This kind is used when building the project and they are not included in our finished bundle.
+These are dev dependencies, as indicated by their grouping in package.json.
+They are used when building the project and are not included in our finished bundle.

 [Webpack](https://webpack.js.org/) is the Webpack core, which we need in order to get the other Webpack modules and plugins to work.
 One of the reasons it seems so big is because there are potentially so many plugins and pieces.
-But the basic structure of Webpack is a core with plugins that you add as you need them with the config that you need.
+But the basic structure of Webpack is a core with plugins that you add as you need them, with the config that you need.
 Defaults are great a lot of the time.
 This makes the core smaller and our projects smaller.
 It doesn’t affect the bundle size in itself, but it affects the build time and the dev experience.

 [Webpack CLI](https://webpack.js.org/api/cli/) is for using Webpack through the terminal, we use this in our scripts, which we will get back to.

-[Webpack Dev Server](https://webpack.js.org/configuration/dev-server/) is for running things locally – can be skipped if all you do is build and not run locally.
+[Webpack Dev Server](https://webpack.js.org/configuration/dev-server/) is for running things locally.

 The other dev dependencies are loaders and plugins that Webpack uses to process our code.
-We will return to those as they make more sense to explain in the config.
+We will explain them when we get to the config.

 #### Other dependencies
 [React](https://reactjs.org/) and [React DOM](https://reactjs.org/docs/react-dom.html) are for React.
 [React Router](https://reactrouter.com/) is for navigation, not required to work with React, but often used and part of our example files.